germanvalencia15/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/1cfaad54-bc8c-4739-a136-663a6d4dcf1e)

-Back in Azure I went into network security groups and added an inbound security rule for Linux vm and denied acces to all ICMP traffice.
-You can see in the image abouve that traffic timed out.
+Back in Azure I went into network security groups and added an inbound security rule for Linux vm and denied acces to all ICMP traffic.
+You can see in the image above that traffic timed out.

 ![image](https://github.com/user-attachments/assets/a9492487-bb92-4c9a-a793-47b9cae12660)